-FACULTY Associate Professors Jones, Robertson (chair), Williams; Assistant Professors Brown, Gates, Hawkins, Scott, A., Toxqui; Temporary Assistant Professors Bragg, Faber, Kidd.
+FACULTY Professor Williams; Associate Professors Brown (chair), Gates, Hawkins, Nielsen, Scott, Toxqui; Assistant Professor Tronnes.

 The history faculty believes that students should view history as a study of human contributions from all parts of the world.
 For history majors, a curriculum is planned to provide an opportunity for more detailed study of human civilizations in Europe, the Americas, and the non-Western world.

-Students majoring in history must complete a minimum of 30 hours of history credit, 24 of which must be above 100 level and 15 of which must be above the 200 level.
-Majors, in consultation with their history advisor, must fulfill the following requirements:
+Students desiring to earn a history degree must complete a minimum of 30 hours of history credit, 24 of which must be above the 100 level and 15 of which must be above the 200 level.
+Students must achieve a minimum grade point average in courses in the major of no less than 2.0 in order to graduate.
+Specific requirements for the history degree are as follows:

-- Successful completion of Evolution of Western Civilization, a core course required of all Bradley students (not counted as part of the 30-hour history minimum)
+- Successful completion of 3 hours of Western Civilization (not counted as part of the 30-hour history minimum)

 - Africa, Asia, Latin America, Middle East, or Russia (6 hours, 3 of which must be 300 level or above)